bcgov/jrcc-document-access-libs/README.md

 To set up the hooks to work, please run the following command from the root of the repo:

 `bash ./scripts/install-hooks.bash`

+Note: Make sure git cmd folder is added to the environment variable path.
+For GitKraken user, make sure "Path to sh.exe" is set in GitKraken.
+(File=>Preference=>General=>Path to sh.exe)